-Towards the top of the page, you will see a blue View Automation Logs link.
+Above the Automation Rules list, you will see a blue View Rule Logs link.
 Now, if you are first starting with SalesLoft Automation, this link won’t do you much good.
-But after you’ve activated automation rules you can view all the activity that has occurred.
+But after you’ve activated Automation Rules you can view all the activity that has occurred.

 For more information on the Automation Rule Logs, go here.

 Next, you will see the New Automation Rule button.
 Clicking this button will allow you to create new Automation Rules for your team.